zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Miles begins with saying, “It’s something, isn’t it ?”
 The meaning of this expression depends on how it is said and the contex t or situation in which it is said.
 It could mean it’s something really good.
 It’ s something fantastic.
 It could also mean that it isn’t very good.
 I think Miles sa ys it in a way that suggests that it is something good.
-He’s talking about a car that hi s uncle sold to him.
+He’s talking about a car that his uncle sold to him.
 Yuki, however, doesn’t agree.
 She says, “Yeah, it’s somet hing all right.”
 The addition of that expression “all right” is used here to indicat e that perhaps what the other person said isn’t correct or perhaps isn’t complete .

 Yuki says, “Where did you get this heap (heap)?”
 “H eap” is usually a large number of objects that are on top of each other, th at aren’t organized in any way.
 You could have a “heap of papers” – a bunch of or c ollection of papers on your desk that aren’t organized in any way.
 It looks rat her messy.
 In this case, however, she’s referring to the car as being a coll ection of pieces that aren’t organized very well.
 It’s just another way of sayin g “this piece of junk” (junk), which is something you would normally throw away.
 I f we use the word “heap” to describe a car, we mean it’s not a very good car.